Frequently Asked Questions

 A. Yes, three times prior to the sale in that counties newspaper(s).

-Q. What are the different statuses and there definitions?
+Q. What are the different statuses and their definitions?

 – These are the newest certified properties.
 All properties under this status must go to the next public land auction, unless redeemed.
 We can not accept bids in our office on properties with this type of status.

 – These are properties that have been through a prior public auction and received no bids.
 Therefore, they can be bid on through the Deputy Land Commissioner at any time.
 However, if a land sale is scheduled you will have to wait and attend the land sale in order to bid on the property.

 – These properties have been sold and are not available.